NVIDIA Through a Crypto Miner's Eyes

 NVIDIA’s quarterly earnings are staggering right now — each one better than the last.
 But impressive earnings and real demand have never been the same thing.
 The mining boom taught me that.

-During that GPU scramble, how many buyers were actual gamers, and how many were miners like me?
-This isn't hindsight speculation.
-NVIDIA's financials during those years were propped up significantly by mining revenue, yet the company booked it under gaming — counted it as organic growth in gaming demand.
-The SEC eventually noticed: in 2022, it ruled that NVIDIA had failed to disclose mining as a "significant" driver of gaming revenue over several quarters in fiscal 2018, and settled with a fine.
-A class action lawsuit is still ongoing, alleging over a billion dollars in mining-related sales were hidden inside "gaming" revenue.
-When the mining crash came, that demand vanished overnight.
-Earnings collapsed.
-Inventory piled up.
-The stock halved.
-Demand that looked limitless had a massive chunk that could disappear in an instant — and at the time, almost nobody, including the company itself, was willing to flag it separately.
+During that scramble, how many buyers were real gamers, and how many were miners like me?
+This isn’t hindsight.
+A big slice of NVIDIA’s revenue in those years was actually mining money — booked under gaming, and counted as genuine growth in gaming demand.
+In 2022 the SEC found that NVIDIA had failed to tell investors mining was a “significant” reason its gaming revenue surged across several quarters of fiscal 2018, and the company settled with a fine.
+A class action is still grinding on, alleging more than a billion dollars in mining-related sales were buried inside “gaming.”
+Then the mining crash hit, that demand evaporated overnight, and the earnings were exposed for what they were: inventory piled up, the stock halved.
+Demand that looked bottomless had a huge chunk that could vanish in an instant — and at the time almost no one, NVIDIA included, was willing to mark it off on its own.

 Today’s AI compute demand is the same setup.
 How much of it comes from applications that actually make money, and how much is pure arms race — “everyone else is buying, so I can’t afford not to”?
 On the books, both kinds look identical.
 You can only tell them apart after the tide goes out.
 And right now, a hard-to-ignore fact: end-user revenue across the entire AI industry is still in the tens of billions per year, while the big tech companies’ combined capital expenditure is heading toward $700 billion in 2026 and projected to break $1 trillion in 2027.
 Sequoia Capital did the math back in 2024: to justify spending at that scale, the industry needs $600 billion in annual revenue.
 Actual revenue is nowhere close.
 The enormous gap in between is held up by one thing — the not-yet-proven expectation that “AI will change the world.”